ton-play/playdeck-integration-guide/README.md

   * -- if link is telegram link (t.me, telegram.me) --> open inside internal telegram browser
   * -- if link to external resource (google.com, etc) --> open in an external browser
-  * @param {string} url - url to resource that need to be opened */
+  * @param {string} url - url to resource that need to be opened
+  * It is supported only in webapp games
+  */
   openTelegramLink: (url:  string) =>  void